 Susan & Jenny will quality control and do an after-clean disinfectant spay.
 Covering all high touch areas and surfaces identified as a risk in our cottage risk assessments.
 All light switches, door handles, remote controls, toaster & kettle switches, window openers, handrails will be disinfected as well as all surfaces including the floor, furniture, carpets & curtains.

 All cleaning and disinfecting is done working back to the door from the furthest point in the cottage to avoid cross contamination.
 In food preparation areas we are using a food safe disinfectant, Envirosafe SF EN14476.
 We are not using disinfectant on bedding due to potential allergies and are instead laundering at 60 degrees.

 Lastly we will disinfect all high touch outdoor surfaces, BBQs, seating, gate latches, door handles & the hot tub.

 All linen will be washed at 60 degrees.
 To keep ourselves safe, the bagged linen will be left in a storage area for 72 hours before we unpack and start washing.

 Due to the intensity of each clean we can no longer be as flexible in offering 3 or 4 night stays.
 We simply cannot do two change-overs to this standard in a week.
 There are a few shorter stays available in the woodshed if you look around where we have managed to fit them in.

-We are keeping this predominantly 7 night minimum stay until the end of the year.
+We are keeping this predominantly 7 night minimum stay for the foreseeable future.
 We hope you understand that we just cannot cut any corners when keeping everyone safe.